vtu81/Enchecap/README.md

 ## TODO

 ### Phase I: Initialization
-- [x] Create an enclave
+- [x] 1.
+Create an enclave
-- [x] Get and user's keys (notice that the user's keys are now simply welded in the code)
+- [ ] 2.
+Enclave generate its own keys
+- [ ] 3.
+Key exchange between User and Enclave
-- [ ] GPU generate its own keys (there are bugs with the function, now replaced with a straw man)
+- [ ] 4.
+GPU generate its own keys (there are bugs with the function, now replaced with a straw man)
-- [x] Key exchange
+- [x] 5.
+Key exchange between Enclave and GPU

 ### Phase II: Calculation
-- [x] En/Decrypt in enclave (with unsealed keys in enclave memory only)
+- [x] 6.
+En/Decrypt in enclave (with unsealed keys in enclave memory only)
-- [x] En/Decrypt on GPU (with keys in device memory only)
+- [x] 7.
+En/Decrypt on GPU (with keys in device memory only)

 ### Future Work
 - [ ] Test the performance
-- [ ] Directly injecting user's keys into the enclave
+- [ ] The user's keys are now simply welded in the code, need to finish TODO list 2 and 3
+- [ ] The GPU's keys are now simply welded in the code, need to finish TODO list 4
-- [ ] The current RSA en/decrypt algorithm is extremely naive! (further works include regrouping, big number support...)
+- [ ] The current RSA en/decrypt algorithm is yet extremely naive! (further works include regrouping, big number supports...)
 - [ ] Remote attestation with Intel SGX
-- [ ] Intergration with real industrial work with CUDA
+- [ ] Intergration with real industrial work based on CUDA
-- [ ] Find ways to protect data on GPU side
+- [ ] Find ways to protect data on GPU side (hardware)